On the allocation of multiple divisible assets to players with different utilities: Properties and complexity

+\proof: These bargaining solutions are based on solving the LP problems.
+In these problems, $\lambda$ multiplies both sides of the constraints, and therefore will not change the solution of the optimization problems.\\

-Any point on the Pareto frontier of set $\bm{S}$ can be obtained by assigning a proper weight vector $\{w_1,\cdots,w_n\}$, and solving the corresponding weighted max-min optimization problem.
-Zehavi et al. \cite{zehavi_2013} proved that for a weighted max-min allocation problem of $K$ commodities to $N$ players, there is always a solution where at most $N-1$ commodities are shared by more than one player.
-The Raiffa bargaining solution and the Aumann bankruptcy solution are Pareto optimal solutions that are located on the Pareto frontier.
-Therefore, in these solutions, the number of commodities that are shared by more than one player is at most $N-1$.
-Note that if the number of commodities is very large in comparison to the number of players, then it is easy to modified the allocation such that each player loses at most a single commodity it shares with others, and that loss is small when $N>>K$.
+Any point on the {P}areto frontier of set $\bm{S}$ can be obtained by assigning a proper weight vector $\{w_1,\cdots,w_n\}$, and solving the corresponding weighted max-min optimization problem. \cite{zehavi_2013} proved that for a weighted max-min allocation problem of $K$ assets to $N$ players, there is always a result where at most $N-1$ assets are shared by more than one player.
+The Raiffa bargaining solution and the Talmud rule solution are {P}areto optimal solutions located on the {P}areto frontier.
+Therefore, in these solutions, the number of assets that are shared by more than one player is at most $N-1$.
+Note that if the number of assets is very large in comparison to the number of players, it is easy to modify the allocation such that each player loses at most a single asset it shares with others, and that this loss is small when $N>>K$.

+Note that in the case of 2 players the Talmud rule solution always operates according to the constrained equal losses rule (due to the convexity of set $\bm{S}$).
+It is easy to show that the player with the larger claim gets more than in the Raiffa bargaining solution.
+However when the number of players is greater than two, and the players are bargaining on a single asset, the CEA rule applies.